Amphibious warfare: Iran-Iraq war

 During the Iran–Iraq War, the Iranians launched Operation Dawn 8 (Persian: عملیات والفجر ۸), in which 100,000 troops comprising 5 Army divisions and 50,000 men from the IRGC and the Basij advanced in a two-pronged offensive into southern Iraq.
 Taking place between 9 and 25 February, the assault across the Shatt al-Arab achieved significant tactical and operational surprise.
 The Iranians launched their assault on the peninsula at night, their men arriving on rubber boats.
 Iranian Navy SEALs spearheaded the offensive despite a shortage of gear.
 Prior to this action Iranian Naval Commandos performed reconnaissance of the Faw Peninsula.
 The Iranian SEALs penetrated an obstacle belt and isolated Iraqi bunkers whose troops had taken cover from the heavy rains inside or were sleeping.
 Iranian demolition teams detonated charges on the obstacles to create a path for the Iranian infantry waiting to begin their assault.

 Not only did the amphibious landings provide a significant lodgement behind Iraq's tactical front, but they also created a psychological shock wave throughout the Persian Gulf region.
 Soon after the initial landings, Iranian combat engineers were able to construct bridges to improve the flow of ground troops into the lodgement area.
 Iran managed to maintain their foothold in Al-Faw against several Iraqi counter-offensives and chemical attacks for another month despite heavy casualties until a stalemate was reached.
 The Faw Peninsula was later recaptured by Iraqi forces, by the massive and illegal use of chemical weapons, the same day as the US launched Operation Praying Mantis on Iran, destroying their navy.

 Persian Gulf War

 During the Persian Gulf War, Assault Craft Unit 5 was able to position U.S. Marine and naval support off the coast of Kuwait and Saudi Arabia.
 This force was composed of 40 amphibious assault ships, the largest such force to be assembled since the Battle of Inchon.
 The objective was to fix the six Iraqi divisions deployed along the Kuwaiti coast.
 The purpose behind this amphibious maneuver (known as an amphibious demonstration) was to prevent 6 Iraqi divisions poised for the defense of the littorals from being able to actively engage in combat at the real front.
 The operation was extremely successful in keeping more than 41,000 Iraqi forces from repositioning to the main battlefield.
 As a result, the Marines maneuvered through the Iraq defense of southern Kuwait and outflanked the Iraqi coastal defense forces.

+Elem War

+During the Sri Lankan civil war the LTTE used amphibious warfare in some of their successful battles such as Battle of Pooneryn in 1992 and Second Battle of Elephant Pass in 2000 to overrun and capture Sri Lankan Army bases.